kimberlyz/NewsYork/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Implementing the filter in a dialog fragment was difficult.
+It was challenging to figure out how to send data from a fragment back to another fragment or activity.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
 - [Butterknife](https://github.com/JakeWharton/butterknife) - Bind Android views and callbacks to fields and methods
-- [GSON](https://github.com/google/gson)- A Java serialization/deserialization library that can convert Java Objects into JSON and back.
+- [GSON](https://github.com/google/gson) - A Java serialization/deserialization library that can convert Java Objects into JSON and back.

 ## License